SCIENTIFIC BACKGROUND

 Carnitine palmitoyltransferase 1A (CPT1A) deficiency

 Carnitine palmitoyltransferase 1A (CPT1A) deficiency is very rare and caused by pathogenic variants in the CPT1A gene.
-It leads to impaired mitochondrial oxidation of long-chain fatty acids (LCFA) in the liver and kidney.
+It leads to impaired mitochondrial oxidation of LCFA in the liver and kidney.
 Symptoms manifest in the first 18 months of life in the form of recurrent variably expressed hypoglycemia.
 Triggers include fasting or intercurrent illness.
 Neurologic disturbances may occur and there is a risk of progressive hepatocellular dysfunction.
-Diagnostically suggestive are elevated carnitine levels in the blood.
+A diagnosis is suggested by elevated carnitine levels in the blood.

 Diagnosis of CPT1A deficiency is part of newborn screening.
 If the findings are abnormal, the diagnosis can be confirmed by molecular genetics.
 Prognosis is good with appropriate therapy.